Ski India Noida: What?! There’s Snow in Delhi?

-We are currently experiencing oven like temperatures here in New Delhi.
-Normally, we enjoy wandering around New Delhi’s amazing public parks but it’s WAY to hot for that right now.
-I wanted an active adventure that didn’t involve the pool – not that my kids don’t LOVE pools, I just wanted something new.
-I decided to take the kids check out Ski India.
+We are currently experiencing oven-like temperatures here in New Delhi.
+Normally, we enjoy wandering around New Delhi’s amazing public parks but it’s WAY too hot for that right now.
+I wanted an active adventure that didn’t involve the pool – not that my kids don’t LOVE pools.
+I just wanted something new.
+So, I decided to take the kids to check out Ski India Noida.
 Press play and watch our adventure in the video below!!
 (Click on the bottom right of the video to make it full screen)

 Ski India: Noida’s Very Own Indoor Snow Park.

 Ski India is India’s largest indoor snow park and it’s right here in Noida, India.
 (For those vacationing in Delhi, Noida is less than an hour and a half drive from New Delhi.)
 It’s modeled after Ski Dubai but is not as large.
 Inside you will find an ice rink, a cafe, an inter-tube merry-go-round, Bunny hills for skiing and snowboarding, a toboggan run, sledding hills, igloos, etc. The price of entry is all inclusive so you can try everything they have to offer.
 For little kids, there’s an area off to the side where you can pull them in a sled along a flat surface, make snow angels, etc.